crock/gatsby-recipe-headless-wordpress/README.md

 gatsby recipes https://raw.githubusercontent.com/crock/gatsby-recipe-headless-wordpress/master/wordpress-wpgraphql.mdx
 ```

-These command will create some rudimentary styles and basic templates in your Gatsby installation and add an example `gatsby-node.example.js` for you to reference.
-It will not overwrite your existing gatsby-node.js file.
-Be sure to rename `gatsby-node.example.js` to `gatsby-node.js` after copying over your existing code.
+These commands will create some rudimentary styles and basic templates in your Gatsby installation.

 **UPDATE: Gatsby CLI v2.11.22 has added support for generating initial plugin config options, so the below steps is no longer necessary.**